userexec/VEC-foot-pedal-linux/README.md

   - `activetoprev.sh` - moves the active window to the previous workspace and changes to that workspace
   - `toggleoverview.sh` - activates the overview, same as pressing the Super key in GNOME

-Note that `toggleoverview.sh` should not be assigned if you're just using this project's udev rules as written--the hwdb rules specify KEYBOARD_KEY_90001 as leftmeta, so it's set to be the Super key by default.
+Note that `toggleoverview.sh` is specific to GNOME and should not be assigned if you're just using this project's udev rules as written--the hwdb rules specify KEYBOARD_KEY_90001 as leftmeta, so it's set to be the Super key by default.
 Only assign a keyboard shortcut to `toggleoverview.sh` if you're changing your pedal's key assignment in `90-vec-usb-footpedal.hwdb`.

+The other scripts rely on `wmctrl`.